 To measure your growth rate, you should find out the number of your current subscribers and, from that, subtract the number of your previous subscribers.
 The resulting number should then be divided by the number of previous subscribers.

-How to optimize your SMS marketing ROI
+How to maximize your SMS marketing ROI: Tips and best practices

 No amount of complex calculations will be of any use if you don't take the action required to see actual improvements in your campaign performance.